CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 ### ***<div align="center">Storage Services</div>***
 *<div align="center">💵 Pay for data store in the cloud</div>*

-* 🗃️ **Instance Store** is a block level storage volumes that behave like a physical drives, provides temporary storage for an Amazon EC2 instance, is physically attached to the host computer for an EC2 instance, therefore has the same lifespan ***When the instance is terminated, you lose any data in the instance store.***
+* 🗃️ **Instance Store** is a block level storage volumes that behave like a physical drives, provides temporary storage for an Amazon EC2 instance, is physically attached to the host computer for an EC2 instance, therefore has the same lifespan.
+EC2 Instance Store has a better I/O performance, but data is lost if: the EC2 instance is stopped or terminated, or when the underlying disk drive fails. ***When the instance is terminated, you lose any data in the instance store.***

 > Amazon EC2 instances are virtual servers.
 If you start an instance from a stopped state, the instance might start on another host, where the previously used instance store volume does not exist.